Homocysteine Level Test FAQ

 Homocysteine Blood Test - More Information

 Vitamin deficiencies can also cause homocysteine levels to be too high.
-In particular, vitamins B6, B9 (folate) and B12 are required to metabolize homocysteine and, in the absence of them, homocysteine cannot be broken down.
-Folate levels are somewhat easier to test than B6 levels, and vitamin B12 deficiencies can be identified using the standard B12 blood test or the methylmalonic acid (MMA) test to look for early deficiencies.
+In particular, vitamins B6, B9 (folate) and B12 are required to metabolize homocysteine in the body and, in the absence of them, homocysteine cannot be broken down.
+The folate test is somewhat easier to test for than B6 levels, and vitamin B12 deficiencies can be identified using the standard B12 blood test or the methylmalonic acid test to look for early deficiencies.
 In most cases, adequate supplementation can be done to correct high homocysteine that is the result of these B vitamin deficiencies.